ibm-cloud-docs/EventStreams/messagehub120.md

   ```
   bx resource service-key-create <NAME> Manager --instance-name <MESSAGEHUB_SERVICE_INSTANCE_NAME>
   ```
-  4. The output contains the apikey, admin REST endpoint, and broker list.
+  4. The output contains the apikey, the admin REST endpoint URL, and broker list.
 You can view this information again by running the following command:
   ```
   bx resource service-key <NAME>
   ```